5.1 – The Expense details

 5.3 – Net Profit after tax

-The net operating profit after tax is defined as the company’s operating profit after deducting its tax liability.
-We are now looking into the last part of the P&L statement, which is the profit after tax.
+After-tax, the net operating profit is defined as its operating profit after deducting its tax liability.
+We are now looking into the last part of the P&L statement, the profit after tax.
 This is also called the bottom line of the P&L statement.

 Hence Net PAT = PBT – Applicable taxes.

-The company indicates that there are 17,08,12,500 shares outstanding in the market.
+The company indicates that 17,08,12,500 shares are outstanding in the market.
 Dividing the total profit after tax number by the outstanding number of shares, we can arrive at the earnings per share number.
 In this case:

 Rs.367.4 Crs divided by 17,08,12,500 yields Rs.21.5 per share.